How to Lay Flagstone

 Step 8: Fill in Cracks with Sand

 Using the same type of sand that you used to lay the base, spread it over the flagstone and into the cracks.
-Use a broom to sweep the stones into then run the compactor over the entire area to lock the sand into place.
+Use a broom to sweep the stones, then run the compactor over the entire area to lock the sand into place.